openspending/fiscal-data-package/index.md

 ## Contributing

-Budget Data Package is an open specification.
-Development of the specification is in the hands of its community of users—including data producers, intermediaries, and consumers.
+Fiscal Data Package is an open specification.
+Development is led by Open Knowledge in collaboration with the World Bank and GIFT, the Global Initiative on Fiscal Transparency.

+Development closely involves the community of users -- including data producers, intermediaries, and consumers.

 You can already contribute to the development process by leaving suggestions